BluGhostYT/techio-kotlin-starter-pack/parts/1_basics.md

 ### String templates

-String are made easier with Kotlin, more convinient to use, and more readable.
+Strings are made easier with Kotlin, more convinient to use, and are readable.

 > Simple templates